 From being a small centre with few students, it has become a multidisciplinary research platform with more than 30 affiliated scientists and students.

 Mech-Sense is one of the research centres at Aalborg University Hospital and Department of Clinical Medicine at Aalborg University.
 Mech-Sense is located at the Department of Gastroenterology & Hepatology, but also extends to the Department of Radiology.
 This unique location favours the access to research within a wide variety of patient groups.

 The focus of the research conducted at Mech-Sense has broadened from gastrointestinal biomechanics and pain to a wider range of areas.
-Today five main research areas are covered:
+Today six main research areas are covered:

-- Clinical research where the main areas are pancreatic diseases*, gastrointestinal complications and diabetes
+- Diabetology, clinical research where the main areas are the autonomic nervous system, gastrointestinal complications and inflammation

 - Neurogastroenterology & motility with pain and the autonomic nervous system as focus areas